TexasInstruments/edgeai-tidl-tools/docs/tidl_osr_debug.md

 | n | number of cores |  4|
 | s | start core Idx |  0|

-More details on above parameters (which are also compilation options) can be found here [here](../examples/osrt_python/README.md#options-for-devices-with-multiple-dsp-cores)
+More details on above parameters (which are also compilation options) can be found [here](../examples/osrt_python/README.md#options-for-devices-with-multiple-dsp-cores)

-To compare traces across different platfroms (e.g. PC vs target), direct one to one comparison is feasible.
+To compare traces across different platforms (e.g. PC vs target), direct one to one comparison is feasible.
-However, in cases where traces generated for inference mode = 2 (low latency mode across N cores) need to be compared with those gernerated for inference mode = 0 (single core inference), direct one-one mapping is not feasible due to some additional layers introduced as part of model compilation for multi-core inference.
+However, in cases where traces generated for inference mode = 2 (low latency mode across N cores) need to be compared with those generated for inference mode = 0 (single core inference), direct one-to-one mapping is not feasible due to some additional layers introduced as part of model compilation for multi-core inference.
 Following additional parameters can be set in this case to get one-one mapping of layers in both the scenarios.